Federico Vera

-Federico Gabriel Vera (born 24 March 1998) is an Argentine professional footballer who plays as a right-back for Independiente.
+Federico Gabriel Vera (born 24 March 1998) is an Argentine professional footballer who plays as a right-back for Huracán, on loan from Independiente.

 Career

 Vera left Banco Provincial to join Unión Santa Fe at the age of twelve, having been scouted at the Tiburón Lagunero tournament.
 In July 2019, having been an unused substitute in April against San Martín in the Copa de la Superliga, Vera was loaned to Torneo Federal A's Sportivo Las Parejas.
 He made his senior debut at home to Sportivo Belgrano on 31 August, which preceded his first goal arriving against Central Norte on 22 September.
 After thirteen appearances, Vera returned to Unión and subsequently made his bow in the Copa Sudamericana versus Emelec; starting both legs.

 On 9 August 2024, Vera signed for Independiente.